Blitta Solar Power Station

 The Blitta Solar Power Station is an operational 50 MW solar power plant in Togo.
-The power station was developed by Amea Power, an independent power producer (IPP), based in the United Arab Emirates.
+The power station was developed by Amea Power, an independent power producer (IPP) based in the United Arab Emirates.
 The solar farm, which is the largest grid-ready in Togo, is also referred to as Mohamed Bin Zayed Power Station, named after His Highness Sheikh Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi.
 The power station began commercial operations in June 2021.

 Location

 The power station is located in the settlement of Blitta, in the Centrale Region of Togo, approximately 83.5 km, by road, south of Sokodé, the regional capital.
 This is approximately 267 km by road north of Lomé, the national capital and largest city in the country.

 Overview

 The power station's installed capacity is 50 megawatts.
 Its output is sold directly to the government of Togo for integration into the national electricity grid, under a 25-year power purchase agreement.
-The solar park will be operated and maintained by Amea Togo Solar, the local subsidiary of Amea Power, the UAE-based IPP that owns the power station.
+The solar park is operated and maintained by Amea Togo Solar, the local subsidiary of Amea Power, the UAE-based IPP that owns the power station.
 It is expected that the power station will provide electricity to 600,000 homes and 700 small and medium-sized enterprises, in Togo.